m-kim/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

    to mess with ``LD_LIBRARY_PATH`` or any other env variables (see `Explicitly set RPATH for the final target system`_).

-.. _Libraries and executables built and installed on one machine will be moved    into a different location on another machine with a different directory structure:
+.. _Libraries and executables are built and installed on one machine will be moved    into a different location on another machine with a different directory structure:

-3. *Libraries and executables built and installed on one machine will be moved into a different location on another machine with a different directory structure*: In this scenario, the final location of libraries and executables will not be the same as the install location and the external library locations may not be the same.
-There are two options here.
-First, if one knows the final target machine structure, then one can directly set ``CMAKE_INSTALL_RPATH`` (see `Explicitly set RPATH for the final target system`_).
+3. *Libraries and executables are built and installed on one machine will be moved into a different location on another machine with a different directory structure*: In this scenario, the final location of libraries and executables will not be the same as the initial install location and the external library locations may not be the same on the final target machine.
+   This can be handled in one of two ways.
+First, if one knows the final target machine structure, then one can directly set ``CMAKE_INSTALL_RPATH`` to the locations on the final target machine (see `Explicitly set RPATH for the final target system`_).
 Second, if one does not know the final machine directory structure (or the same distribution needs to support several different systems with different directory structures), then one can set ``CMAKE_SKIP_INSTALL_RPATH=TRUE`` and then require setting the paths in the env (see `Define all shared library paths at runtime using environment variables`_).